-Dolby® B Noise Reduction is manufactured under license from Dolby Laboratories Licensing Corporation.

-Dolby® and the □□® symbol are trademarks of Dolby Laboratories Licensing Corporation.
+Dolby Noise Reduction is manufactured under a license from Dolby Laboratories Licensing Corporation.
+Dolby and the double-D symbol are trademarks of Dolby Laboratories Licensing Corporation.
 RDM: When playing a tape, press this button during FF or REW to hear the radio.
 Press it again to turn the radio off.
 During this operation, only TUNE, SEEK and PSCAN will work.

-TAPE SIDES: Press RCL ▼▲ to switch from one side of the tape to the other.
+RCL: Press this button to switch from one side of the tape to the other.

-STOP: Press this button to stop the tape and switch to radio.
+STOP: Press this button to stop the tape and switch to the radio.

-EJECT: Press this button to remove the tape and switch to radio.
+EJECT: Press this button to remove the tape and switch to the radio.

-Cln: This message may appear on the display.
+CLN: This message may appear on the display.
 If it does, your cassette tape player needs to be cleaned.
 It will still play tapes, but you should clean it as soon as possible to prevent damage to your tapes and player.
 See "Care of Your Cassette Tape Player" in the Index.
-After you clean the player, press and hold EJECT for five seconds to reset the Cln indicator. "---" will appear in the display to show the indicator was reset.
+After you clean the player, press and hold EJECT for five seconds to reset the CLN indicator.
+The radio will display --- to show the indicator was reset.

-To Play a Compact Disc
+Playing a Compact Disc